 - Analyze and criticize digital media communication campaigns for tourism

-Workshops, group work, in-class presentations, case studies, literature study, final project
+Mentoring lectures, group work, in-class presentation of case studies, literature study, experiential lab (hands on training)

 |Type of work||Description||Hours|